verbst/Groovy_MiSTer/Readme.md

-# Groovy core for MiSTer
+# NLC Groovy core for MiSTer

-This version hadds new NLC compression, input support and stability improvements (particularly for 480i/480p).
+This version adds new NLC compression, input support and stability improvements (particularly for 480i/480p).
 The emulators below are validated with this version.
 Older emulators w/groovy are untested, and maybe have input issues.
 It is recommended to use the updated NLC versions.
 See releases for more details